 Interpreting the data

-If you’re using traditional processes, you’ll also need to be experienced in interpreting the data before you can recommend actions to ensure delivery is on time, on budget and on scope.
+If you’re using traditional processes, you’ll have to interpret the data before you can recommend actions to ensure delivery is on time, on budget and on scope.
 In many cases, you’ll also need to employ subjective judgement.

-Key data points you’ll need before you can recommend actions:
+Key data points you’ll need to gather before you can recommend actions:

-- Overall status of each activity in the project by number completed, on track, at risk and slipped
+- Overall status of each project activity by number completed, on track, at risk and slipped

 - Status of each activity across weeks or months by stage overdue, complete and due